Information for Relatives of a Deceased Class Member

 My relative was a Class Member but has passed away.
 What do I need to do to receive his/her settlement payment?

 If you have not already done so, please complete the Information Request Form.
-In order to deliver settlement payments to the proper heirs and devisees of deceased Class Members, and to help expedite this process, the Claims Administrator must have complete contact information about the deceased Class Members’ heirs and devisees.
-Additionally, please designate one person for each deceased Class Member to provide and receive information.
+In order to deliver settlement payments to the proper heirs and devisees of Deceased Class Members, and to help expedite this process, the Claims Administrator must have complete contact information about the Deceased Class Members’ heirs and devisees.
+Additionally, please designate one person for each Deceased Class Member to provide and receive information.
 By submitting this information, it will help speed up payment of the Deceased Class Member’s settlement payment.

 If you have already filled out the information request form and the information you submitted is accurate, you do not need to submit another.
 However, if the information you previously submitted has changed, please submit another form with the updated information.